guillaume-gomez/linkedListTDD/readme.md

 ### Front end test

 The test is splited in three parts
-- creation of a linked list and too functions to manipulate them
+- creation of a linked list and tool functions to manipulate them
 - two react components to display a linked list
 - improve the react components style